jfankline/PERSONAL-WEB/README.md

 ## Skill Showcase

-The portfolio displays my proficiency levels in:
+The portfolio displays my proficiency levels in the following languages:
 - **HTML**: 100%
 - **CSS**: 100%
 - **JavaScript**: 80%